 Syringe being detached/water dripping

 When the water level reaches the wafer level, gently push the ribbon to the center of the basin [1] and continue draining until all of the remaining water is completely removed from the basin [2].
+Let the wafer dry in a clean environment.
+Drying takes approximately 30 minutes [4.5.3].

 Ribbon being pushed to center of basin

-Water being drained
+Water being drained 4.5.3 Time lapse of wafer drying.

 When the sample has completely dried, transfer the array to a tightly closed box to protect it from dirt contamination [1] and place the box in a 60-degree Celsius oven for at least 30 minutes [2].